smaurice101/readthedocs/docs/source/examples.rst

 """"""""""""""""""""""""""""""""

 .. important
-   You must make the following parameter changes to the TML Dags as define in the table.
+   1. You must make the following parameter changes to the TML Dags as define in the table.

+   2. You must make these changes to the TML Dags inside your project in the TSS.
+In this example, changes are being made to Dags inside the project: **myawesometmlsolutionml-3f10**

 .. tip::
    This is the same that is located here: `solution_preprocessing_ml_dag-myawesometmlsolutionml-3f10 <https://github.com/smaurice101/raspberrypi/tree/main/tml-airflow/dags/tml-solutions/myawesometmlsolutionml-3f10>`_